Serre di Rapolano; warm-up ride

 Molinello – Asciano – Monteroni – Siena with extra loop to Murlo

 Today we’ll ride through the “Crete Senesi,” a range of clay hills situated between Siena and the Val d’Orcia.
 With its ever-changing seasonal colors, winding roads and the lunar landscape of its clay ridges, this ride is considered a cycling classic in this part of Tuscany.
-There will also be an Italian lesson and dinner will be at Taverna di San Giuseppe.
+There will also be an Italian lesson tonight.

 Today will be a well-deserved rest day.
 In the morning, you’ll have the opportunity to do an ‘urban’ hike, which will allow you to explore Siena (a UNESCO World Heritage Site) and its secret corners.
 You could also see the underground river La Diana or visit Palazzo Pubblico.
 Lunch will be on your own, and you’ll have a free afternoon in Siena to do some more exploring or strolling.
 We’ll have dinner in a private Tuscan home.